Badminton chief apologizes, players thrown out

 Most pointed the fingers at the Chinese team for creating the scandal.

-“I can say China has played dirty,” said a coach with the Korean delegation.
-“Unsportsmanlike.
+“I can say China has played dirty,” said Poland’s Korean head coach Young Man Kim.
+“Unsportsmanship.
 They fixed the matches, that’s why everything is messy here.”

 Players slammed the BWF for instituting a format that was ripe for manipulation.